Types and Stages Of Endometriosis

 The Endometriosis Foundation of America recommends the use of categories instead of stages to describe the type of endometriosis present in the body.

-These categories offer more descriptive classifications of endometriosis over the stages as there are too many variations to provide adequate insight into each patient’s condition or needs.
+These categories offer more descriptive classifications of endometriosis over the stages, as there are too many variations to provide adequate insight into each patient’s condition or needs.

 The Endometriosis Foundation of America suggests four descriptive categories.
-The categories incorporate the necessity and complexity of treatment.
+The categories incorporate the necessity and complexity of endometriosis treatment.
 For example, the more diffuse the endometrial adhesions, the more likely you are to need treatment, including surgery.

 This is the mildest form of visible disease.
 You have endometrium on your peritoneum — the membrane that lines your abdomen.